-EXHIBIT 2: 10-YEAR U.S. TREASURY SWAP CURVES AT QUARTERLY INTERVALS

-Note: Projections as of each date, including those that are beyond 2015, are future prices as determined by the market and are not a GMO projection.

-Local Debt Markets Valuation

-Exhibit 3 provides a snapshot of our new currency valuation methodology that we introduced at the end of Q2 2018.
+EXHIBIT 2: 10-YEAR U.S. TREASURY SWAP CURVES AT QUARTERLY INTERVALS As of 9/30/19 | Source: GMO Note: Projections as of each date, including those that are beyond 2015, are future prices as determined by the market and are not a GMO projection.
+Local Debt Markets Valuation Exhibit 3 below provides a snapshot of our new currency valuation methodology that we introduced at the end of Q2 2018.
 In Q1 2019, we made some enhancements that are reflected in the exhibit (for more information please see the Appendix).
 The underlying model analyzes trends in macroeconomic fundamentals such as balance of payments composition and flows, valuation of the currency, and the economic cycle, via an econometric analysis, to come up with an estimate of total expected FX returns for each country in the GBI-EMGD benchmark.
 These are then combined into a single value of a total expected FX return using a weighted average of currencies in the GBI-EMGD.
 We then deduct the GBI-EMGD weighted carry from the estimated GBI-EMGD weighted value of total FX expected return to get to an expected EM FX spot return.
 Finally, we estimate a neutral range based on the backtest of the overall model (see the Appendix for more information) to assess whether EM currencies are cheap, rich, or fairly valued.
-A value that is higher (lower) than the upper (lower) value of the neutral range could potentially indicate "cheap" ("rich") currencies.
-A value that is within the neutral range would be considered "fair."
-Based on the new methodology, EM currencies, while not outright cheap, are still hovering close to the cheap end of the neutral range and still slightly above their 5-year average value.
+A value that is higher (lower) than the upper (lower) value of the neutral range would be considered "fair."
+Based on the new methodology, EM currencies, while not outright cheap, are still hovering close to the cheap end of the neutral range and still slightly better than their 5-year average value in terms of fundamental value.
+EXHIBIT 3: GBI-EMGD EXPECTED SPOT FX RETURN GIVEN THE FUNDAMENTALS